Ni3zam/CC-attack/README.md

  A script for using socks4/5 or http proxies to attack http(s) server.

  News:
+- ⚠️ Proxy checker are not truly precise yet.
+If you want an interrupted attack, better to check.
+Else, you can just use the list without checking.
 - ✅ Added Support of HTTP proxies
 - ✅ Updated proxy list based on rewritten script.
 - ✅ Proxy checker are now fixed.